 Neurotransmitters transmit signals from one neuron to another across the synapse, causing an excitatory or inhibitory effect on the neuron receiving the signal, i.e. the postsynaptic neuron.

 Once acetylcholine acts, it is degraded by the action of an enzyme called acetylcholinosterase.

 Acetylcholine is a substance of great importance in the autonomic nervous system, transmitting signals between motor nerves and muscles.

 Thanks to the action of acetylcholine, muscle contraction occurs, since it mediates that muscle movement that has been stimulated by a nerve impulse.

 Acetylcholine helps motor control, the voluntary movement of muscles, causing the contraction necessary for movement.
-If this signal does not occur, because acetylcholine is inhibited and does not act, the muscle does not move or muscle weakness and fatigue occur, causing the muscles to stop working.
+If this signal does not occur, because acetylcholine is inhibited, the muscle does not move or muscle weakness and fatigue occur.

 Where to buy acetylcholine?

 Today acetylcholine is available in capsules as “brain food”.